Ekinadoese/CAPSTONE-LITA-CUSTOMER-SUBSCRIPTION-PROJECT/README.md

 **FINDINGS FROM THE DATA RETRIEVED FROM SQL QUERIES**

-RECOMMENDATIONS
-Upsell Campaigns: Focus on converting Basic users in North and East regions to higher-tier plans.
-Customer Loyalty Programs: Retain Premium customers in South with incentives.
-Reposition Standard Plans: Strengthen the appeal of Standard plans in regions where they are underperforming (North, East, and South).
-Market Premium Plans Beyond South: Explore promotional strategies to introduce Premium offerings in other regions.
-Focus on Growth in the North and West: These regions need new marketing strategies to boost subscriptions and revenue.
-Retain and Expand in the East and South: These regions already perform well, but offering new product bundles or premium services could further increase profitability.
-Optimize Regional Campaigns: Tailoring campaigns to reflect each region’s preferences will ensure better engagement and more balanced revenue growth across all regions.
-*North:* Introduce lower-cost trials or discounts to attract new customers.
-*West:* Promote upgrades to higher-tier plans and explore why customer engagement may be stagnant.
-Retained customers (FALSE) provide an opportunity to upsell or cross-sell higher-tier plans.
-For customers with canceled subscriptions (TRUE), re-engagement campaigns (e.g., personalized discounts, limited-time offers) could reduce churn and drive renewals.

-Key Observations:
-Overall Revenue:

-2022 Revenue: 40,538,438
-2023 Revenue: 27,001,737
-Grand Total: 67,540,175
-Insight:

-2022 contributed 60% of total revenue, while 2023 dropped to 40%.
-There’s a noticeable decline in revenue between the two years, which could indicate lower customer engagement, reduced subscriptions, or external market challenges.
-Analysis of Subscription Categories:
-FALSE Group (2022-2023):
-Total Revenue: 23,720,255
-Basic Plan Revenue: 16,967,285
-East Region: 10,242,555
-North Region: 6,724,730
-Standard Plan (West Region): 6,752,970
-Insight:

-The East region is a key driver for the Basic plan revenue in 2022, but it did not grow into 2023.
-Both North and East regions maintain a steady performance, but without any noticeable increase between the years.
-West region’s Standard plan revenue (6.75M) remains constant across the years, showing a stable but non-growing base.
-TRUE Group (2022-2023):
-Total Revenue: 16,818,183
-Basic Plan (North Region): 3,365,221
-Premium Plan (South Region): 10,126,800
-Standard Plan (West Region): 3,326,162
-Insight:

-Premium Plan in the South region drives the majority of the TRUE category’s revenue, showing a concentration of high-value customers.
-This segment remains unchanged in 2023 with identical revenue, which may indicate that the customer base is consistent, but growth opportunities may be limited.
-Basic plan in the North region remains stable, generating the same revenue across 2022 and 2023, highlighting a lack of churn but also no expansion.
-Year-over-Year Trends (2022 vs 2023):
-No growth was recorded across all the major segments and regions from 2022 to 2023.
-The Premium plan in the South region maintained 10.1M revenue in both years.
-Standard plan in the West region stayed flat at 6.75M (FALSE) and 3.32M (TRUE) across both years.
-The Basic plan in the North showed no revenue growth from 3.36M between 2022 and 2023.
-Potential Issues and Opportunities:
-Flat Growth Across Years:

-Several segments remained unchanged in revenue from 2022 to 2023.
-This suggests no net new customers or reduced customer acquisition efforts in these regions and plans.
-Focus on Premium Customers in South:

-The Premium plan in South is a key revenue driver, but it didn’t grow between 2022 and 2023.
-There’s an opportunity to retain and upsell existing customers while expanding premium offerings.
-Basic Plan Opportunities in East and North:

-East and North regions generate significant revenue through Basic plans but lack growth.
-These regions may benefit from targeted marketing to drive subscription upgrades or cross-sell Standard/Premium plans.
-West Region Stability:

-The West region maintains stable performance across both Standard and Basic plans.
-This is good, but it indicates a need for innovation or new campaigns to drive growth.
+### CUSTOMER DISTRIBUTION BY REGION

+East has the highest number of customers with 8,488, followed closely by South (8,446).
+North (8,433) and West (8,420) have slightly fewer customers, suggesting a more even customer distribution across all regions.
+Although customer numbers are distributed relatively evenly, the East region seems to be a key area of focus for customer engagement.

+### MOST POPULAR SUBSCRIPTION TYPE

+Basic subscription is the most popular type with 16,921 customers.
+This suggests that customers are primarily opting for affordable entry-level subscriptions, which may indicate price sensitivity.
+It could also signal that customers are testing the service before upgrading.

+### SUBSCRIPTION DURATION

+No customers have a subscription period of less than 6 months or more than 12 months.
+The absence of short-term and long-term subscriptions implies that customers tend to stay for an average duration of 1 year (365 days).
+This might suggest that subscription plans are aligned with annual billing cycles, and customers are likely canceling or renewing annually.

+### REVENUE CONTRIBUTION BY SUBSCRIPTION TYPE

+Basic subscription contributes 33,776,735 of revenue, followed by Premium (16,899,064) and Standard (16,864,376).
+Despite being the most affordable, Basic plans generate the highest revenue.
+This indicates that high customer volume is compensating for the lower price point.
+Premium and Standard plans have nearly equal revenue, suggesting a well-balanced demand for higher-tier subscriptions.

+### TOP 3 REGIONS BY SUBSCRIPTION CANCELLATION

+North leads with 5,067 cancellations, closely followed by South (5,064) and West (5,044).
+Cancellations are concentrated in these three regions, potentially signaling satisfaction issues or regional challenges that may need attention.
+Customer retention strategies should focus more on these areas to reduce churn.

+### RENEWED SUBSCRIPTION AGAINST CANCELLED SUBSCRIPTION

+18,612 active subscriptions and 15,175 canceled subscriptions were recorded.
+This reflects a 44.9% churn rate (15,175 / (18,612 + 15,175)), which indicates a relatively high turnover.
+Customer retention efforts could focus on incentivizing renewals, especially in regions with higher cancellation rates.

+### KEY NOTES

+**Balanced Customer Distribution:** All four regions show relatively even customer distribution, with a slight edge for the East.

+**Price Sensitivity:** The dominance of the Basic plan suggests that customers prioritize affordability.

+**High Churn Rate:** Nearly 45% of subscriptions end in cancellations, which highlights the need for stronger customer retention strategies.

+**Stable Subscription Durations:** The absence of subscriptions shorter than 6 months or longer than 12 months hints at an annual subscription trend.

+## CONCLUSION

+## RECOMMENDATION

+**Retention Programs:** There should be a focus on reducing churn in North, South, and West regions through targeted campaigns.

+**Upsell Opportunities:** Basic plan customers should be encouraged to upgrade to higher tiers, as Premium and Standard plans generate comparable revenue.

+**Customer Feedback:** There is a need to Gather insights from canceled customers through survey to identify pain points and improve service offerings.

+**Regional Promotions:** Since East has the most customers, it is important to leverage this region for pilot campaigns or referral incentives

+**Customer Loyalty Programs:** Customers retention in South can be achieved with incentives.

+**Reposition Standard Plans:** It is important to strengthen the appeal of Standard plans in regions where they are underperforming (North, East, and South).

+**Market Premium Plans Beyond South:** Promotional strategies can be explored to introduce Premium offerings in other regions.

+**Focus on Growth in the North and West:** These regions need new marketing strategies to boost subscriptions and revenue.
+- *North:* Introduce lower-cost trials or discounts to attract new customers.
+- *West:* Promote upgrades to higher-tier plans and explore why customer engagement may be stagnant.

+**Retain and Expand in the East and South:** These regions already perform well, but offering new product bundles or premium services could further increase profitability.

+**Optimize Regional Campaigns:** Tailoring campaigns to reflect each region’s preferences will ensure better engagement and more balanced revenue growth across all regions.

+**Retained customers:** This customer segment provide an opportunity to upsell or cross-sell higher-tier plans.

+**Customers with canceled subscriptions:** This customer segment require re-engagement campaigns (e.g., personalized discounts, limited-time offers).
+This could reduce churn and drive renewals.

 Recommendations:
 Targeted Growth Campaigns: